Version Date: 23rd August 2019

 - b) the Parties undertake to enter into a processing agreement with one another in accordance with Article 28 of the General Data Protection Regulation (Regulation (EU) 2016/679) (the “GDPR”).

-12.8) Further to Clause 12.7 above, ICT shall be entitled, and reserves all rights, to refuse to commence the provision of such services until such time that a processing agreement is entered into between the Parties in accordance with the requirement of Article 28 of the GDPR.
+12.8) Further to Clause 12.7 above, ICT shall be entitled, and reserves all rights, to refuse to commence or (if commenced) to suspend the provision of such services to the Customer until such time that a processing agreement which meets the requirements of Article 28 of the GDPR is entered into and executed by and between the Parties.

 12.9) The Customer is solely responsible for the collection, accuracy, quality, legality, completeness and use of the Customer Data.